 If you refuse to go home until you’ve seen everything that the Eternal City has to offer then you might be wise to invest in a Rome City Pass, which for a set fee gets you free fast track entry into the Vatican, free access to the Colosseum and Forum and many other sights and museums, as well as free bus tour and unlimited use of public transport.

 E.U.R. is an acronym for Esposizione Universale Roma, Universal Roman Exhibition, and it’s a large district on the East End of the city, commissioned in 1935 by Mussolini.
 Its hard, straight-lined architecture is clearly inspired by the Roman Empire, and it was supposed to host the fascist regime’s 20-year celebrations which, oops, never happened.

 On the opposite edge of town, as well as the opposite end of the political spectrum, stands Forte Prenestino, a 32 acres wide squatted ex-military fortress, that has been active since 1987.
 If you’re in Rome on May 1st don’t miss their Non-Labour Day 24-hour long party.

 By the end of the day, head for a drink and some nibbles at Necci’s bar in the Pigneto area, the favourite place of late film director Pier Paolo Pasolini.
 Don’t worry if you’ve never heard of him or the Italian Neorealist movement, you’ll immediately connect with the potato puffs and the thick slices of frittata that come with your glass of wine.

-Check out our Secret Seven post for more fun and unusual things to do in Rome.
+Check out our Secret Seven post for more fun and unusual things to do in Rome on a city break.